SAP (ETR:SAP) PT Set at €110.00 by Warburg Research

-SAP (ETR:SAP – Get Rating) has been given a €110.00 ($115.79) price target by equities researchers at Warburg Research in a note issued to investors on Tuesday, Borsen Zeitung reports.
-Warburg Research’s price target points to a potential upside of 5.99% from the stock’s current price.
+SAP (ETR:SAP – Get Rating) has been assigned a €110.00 ($117.02) price objective by analysts at Warburg Research in a research note issued on Monday, Borsen Zeitung reports.
+Warburg Research’s price target would suggest a potential upside of 12.49% from the stock’s current price.

 SAP Stock Performance